-Math Department Chair, Co-Director of Encounter Week Program - Appointed 2017
+Math Department Chair, Co-Director of Encounter Week Program (on leave through end of 2022-23 school year) - Appointed 2017

 Best VCS Moment

 Crawling on my belly at 9 pm through a foot of fresh snow over a frozen pond in an epic snow storm with my headlight turned off, so as not to be seen, while trying to make it to the woods to find the other team’s flag (lantern).
 That moment of Encounter Week had all of my favorite parts of VCS: adventure, fun, thrill, competition, joy, laughter, risk, and being outdoors.

 I enjoy playing volleyball, hiking with my dog, biking, skiing, and traveling with my husband.

 “You must do the things you think you cannot do.” -Eleanor Roosevelt